eddy-qiu/eddyqiu-mindmap/content/eddyqiu/Constellation.md

 - Eagerness to contribute in a team-oriented environment.
 - Ability to work creativity and analytically in a problem-solving environment.
 - Excellent leadership, communication (written and verbal) and interpersonal skills

+Why do you want to intern at Constellation?
+I want to intern at Constellation, because at Constellation, I can feel proud that my work is going towards a better future.
+Climate change and sustainability are issues that are very personal to me and relevant to the world.
+Also, Constellation is a very innovative company at the forefront of exciting technologies, and they empower homes and businesses with sustainable and affordable energy.
+The intern program is also very attractive to me because I will get the chance to collaborate with experienced mentors and other interns

 Why join Constellation as Intern?